On the Grothendieck ring and the relation of its group of units with the Picard group: Introduction

 \section{Introduction}

-The aim of this article is to investigate the Grothendieck groups, Grothendieck rings as well as the Picard group and ideal class group of a commutative ring.
-There are various (but almost all equivalent) constructions of Grothendieck groups and rings in the literature.
-In this article we are interested in studying the version which is constructed in the most standard and canonical way. \\
+In this article, for any commutative ring $A$, we are interested in studying the Grothendieck ring $K_{0}(A)$ which is constructed in the most standard and canonical way.
+In particular, we are interested in studying the group of units of $K_{0}(A)$.

-Sections 3-5 are the technical heart of this article.
-In \S3, we provide some improvements in two classical results on finitely generated projective modules (see Lemmas \ref{Lemma Pic-ii H.Bass} and \ref{lemma Pic-iii}).
-These results together with Lemma \ref{Corollary vii-Pic} and the key result Corollary \ref{Corollary Pic-v} allow us to reconstruct the Picard group of a commutative ring by an easy and quite natural method.
-Theorem \ref{Theorem new charct proj mod} is another main result of \S3 which gives us a characterization of finitely generated projective modules in terms of the orthogonal idempotents. \\